gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    Length: 2 bytes (unsigned integer)
       This value holds the length of the Crypto Engines in bytes plus 8.

-   Crypto Engines: n words (unsigned integer)
+   Encryption Engines: n words (unsigned integer)
-      This holds the list of crypto engines in order of preference.
+      This holds the list of Encryption engines in order of preference.
-      Each crypto engine is specified by a 16bit word.
+      Each Encryption engine is specified by a 16bit word.

    Padding: 0, 1, 2, or 3 bytes (unsigned integer)
       If the length of the Crypto Engines is not a multiple of 4 bytes, the sender